Xyaneon/LTUAssistantPlus/README.md

 LTUAssistantPlus is a voice-controlled AI assistant created specifically for use by LTU students.

+This is a continuation of the [LTUAssistant][LTUAssistant] project.

 ## Setup

 You will first need Python installed.
 This project has been tested with Python 3.6.8 64-bit on Windows 10.